Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning-pt2/page.md

 You have made it this far, and we want to see what you were able to come up with!
 At this point, as a reminder you should have:

-1. A regression plot

-   - The graph that showed your model’s predictions versus the actual measurements.

-2. The Excel file with two section tabs:
+1. The Excel file with two section tabs:

 - **Observed vs. Predicted values (_Predicted_ tab)**:
   - A side-by-side list of the real measurements from 2024 and the numbers your model (**trained on 2023 data**) guessed.